§17. Field Schema (v1, .tc-compatible)

 }

-ReferenceImages — empty images_count, no duration, full date
+ReferenceImages — absent counts, no duration, full date, unrated

 {